decopas/juniper-and-python/README.md

-Example scripts using Juniper PyEZ
+Example scripts using python and Juniper PyEZ